bytedeck/bytedeck/CONTRIBUTING.md

 To verify the test coverage of your additions, you can run coverage during testing; for example, if I made a modification in the Notifications app:
 1. Run the notifications tests with coverage:
-`docker-compose exec web bash -c "coverage run --source=src ./src/manage.py test src/notifications"`
+`docker compose exec web bash -c "coverage run --source=src ./src/manage.py test src/notifications"`
 1. Generate html for the test coverage:
-`docker-compose exec web bash -c "coverage html"`
+`docker compose exec web bash -c "coverage html"`
 1. View the test coverage by opening `/htmlcov/index.html` in your browser and navigating to your code
 1. Confirm that all logical branches of your codes is covered.
 Here's an example of missing test coverage:
 ![image](https://user-images.githubusercontent.com/10604391/209511048-3c3e5035-71d3-4cd3-9c8f-894af9d85475.png)